 - Smelly urine

-- In young children, UTI may also cause a fever or general un-wellness without any of the above symptoms
+- In young children, UTI may cause a fever or general un-wellness without any of the above symptoms.

 A routine urine test can detect the possibility of a UTI.
 Additional tests such as a Urine Culture might also be performed.

-In MCU test, a catheter is put into the bladder through the urethra.
+- Micturating Cystourethrogram (MCU) is done.
+This test involves putting a catheter into the bladder through the urethra.
 Dye is injected through the catheter and X-Ray pictures are taken.
-The test is done mainly to look for a condition known as Urinary Reflux (sometimes called VUR).
+The test is done mainly to look for a condition known as urinary reflux (sometimes called VUR).

 Antibiotics are the mainstay of therapy.
-They can be taken orally or have to be given as injections, depending on the severity of the illness and age of the child.
+They can be taken orally or have to be given as injectables, depending on the severity of the illness and age of the child.